tahaHammody/-CLI-based-golf-card-game/README.md

 4. **Discard Pile**: One card is drawn from the deck and placed face-up to start the discard pile.

-5. **Start Game**: A random player is selected to start, alternating turns between drawing from the deck or discard pile and replacing a card.
+5. **Start Game**: A random player starts, and players take turns drawing and replacing cards.

 ---